Castle Rock Rock Climbing

 Isaac on the aesthetic arete of "Law-Son"...

 |Watch for raptors, if they are there, climb somewhere else|

 Castle Rock is an approximately 150' slab of limestone with routes on the usually sunny west face and most recently, the more shady north face.
 There is a mix of slab, face, crack and arete climbing.
 Most routes are bolted, but some are mixed and now thanks to Tom, there are a few great gear routes.
 All routes have two bolt anchors.
-The rock quality varies from mostly bullet hard on the west face to some loose, blocky stone on the north.
+The rock quality varies from mostly bullet hard on the west face to slightly lower-quality on the north face.
 Most of the large stuff has been cleaned but the occasional loose stone can still be encountered.
 Chances are if you head to Castle Rock you'll have the place to yourself.